Revised and re-published November 2021

 Vietnam Visa on Arrival (VOA)

-A VOA is a single or multiple entry 1 – 3 month Tourist or Business visa that you pick up on arrival in Vietnam.
+A (Visa on Arrival) VOA is a single or multiple entry 30-day Tourist that you pick up on arrival in Vietnam.
 You will need a letter of Approval (to pick up the visa) prior to leaving and the easiest way to do this is online from a trusted online site.

 - Pay the visa servicing fee online

-- Within two business days, you will get an email with your official Vietnam visa Approval Letter issued by the Vietnam Immigration Department
+- Within two or three business days, you will get an email with your official Vietnam visa Approval Letter issued by the Vietnam Immigration Department

 - Print the Approval Letter and prepare two (4cm x 6cm) photos of yourself according to noted requirements